LordNiggle/NigglesHell/README.md

 Added the **Kelp Bandage**.
 It costs 1 dried kelp and 2 silk while healing 25 HP

 Added the **Improvised Glaive**.
-Crafted at the Alchemy Engine in the Fight tab, it costs a boomerang, 2 bone shards, and a rope.
+It costs a boomerang, 2 bone shards, and a rope.
 It deals 75 damage a hit with 20 uses, and moves much faster than a normal boomerang.

-Added **Nox Hide** which drops from Noxen.
+Added **Nox Hide**.

+Added the **Nox Pack**.
+It costs 3 Nox Hide, 2 Rope & 1 Blue Gem while basically being an insulated pack that might actually be worth it.

 ### Beasts